Higher Chern classes in Iwasawa theory: Unramified Iwasawa modules

 \begin{remark} Tate and Poitou-Tate duality provide maps between the sum of these local spectral sequences over all $\mf{p} \in S_f$ and the global spectral sequences, supposing for simplicity that $p$ is odd or $K$ is purely imaginary (in general, for real places, one uses Tate cohomology).
-On $E_2$-terms, these have the form
+On $E_2$-terms, these form a complex

-where $T^{\dagger} = \Hom_{\zp}(T,\zp(1))$.
-These spectral sequences can be seen in the derived category of complexes of finitely generated $\Omega$-modules, where they form an exact triangle (see \cite{ls}). \end{remark}
+These spectral sequences can be seen in the derived category of complexes of finitely generated $\Omega$-modules, where they form an exact triangle (see \cite[Theorem 4.5.1]{ls}).
+To see this, one uses the regularity of $\zp$ in order to replace the dualizing complex with $\zp$.
+The cohomology groups in question can then be identified with those we have written by the isomorphisms of \cite[Lemmas 5.3.1 and 5.3.2, Theorem 5.4.1]{lim}. \end{remark}

 Let $\Gamma_{\mf{p}} = \mathcal{G}_{\mf{p}}\cap \Gamma$ be the decomposition group in $\Gamma$ at a prime over $\mf{p}$ in $K$, and let $r_{\mf{p}} = \rank_{\zp} \Gamma_{\mf{p}}$.
 For an $\Omega$-module $M$, we let $M^{\iota}$ denote the $\Omega$-module which as a compact $\zp$-module is $M$ and on which $g \in \mc{G}$ now acts by $g^{-1}$.